4

 Random Questions

-Assesses language understanding, vocabulary depth, verbal reasoning, and the ability to comprehend and manipulate linguistic information effectively.
-Verbal intelligence is the strongest predictor of academic achievement in humanities, social sciences, law, and business.
+Assesses language understanding, vocabulary depth, verbal reasoning, and the ability to work with linguistic information effectively.

 What We Measure: